zenno-astronautics/metalang99/README.md

 TODO: the main example.

 Epilepsy enables you to create and use languages that [coincide with a problem domain](https://en.wikipedia.org/wiki/Language-oriented_programming).
-This way, your code directly reflects the essence of a task: secondary details get obliterated, hard mental operations on a syntax level are left to machines, leading towards a more maintainable and reliable design.
+This way, your code directly reflects the essence of a task: secondary details get obliterated, code repetition is replaced by a single pattern, hard mental operations on a syntax level are left to machines, etc., leading towards a more maintainable and reliable design.

 ## Overview